amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ```
 $ vi ~/coherence-demo/yaml/primary-cluster.yaml
 ```
+Remember you can expand the Cloud Shell window to make this easier.

 Use the arrow keys to move the cursor to the replica field value of the primary-cluster-storage-resource: